Last updated on December 11th, 2023

 Goryokaku Fort is the most popular and best place for sakura viewing in Hokkaido.
 The star-shaped park will be full of pinky sakura and very beautiful.
 Normally the blossom peak season is early May.

-Where to stay in Hakodate: Four Point By Sheraton Hakodate and Smile Hotel Hakodate are strategically located close to JR Station.
-Many eateries nearby and Hakodate Morning Market is within 3 minute’s walk
+Where to stay in Hakodate: Four Point By Sheraton Hakodate and FAV Hotel Hakodate are strategically located close to JR Station.
+Many eateries nearby and Hakodate Morning Market is within walking distance.

 Day 3: Lake Toya